Strathcarron railway station

 Strathcarron railway station is a remote railway station on the Kyle of Lochalsh Line, serving the small village of Strathcarron and the larger village of Lochcarron in the Highlands, northern Scotland.
 The station is 45 mi 74 chain from Dingwall, between Achnashellach and Attadale.
 ScotRail, who manage the station, operate all services.

 History

 The station was built by Murdoch Paterson between 1869 and 1870.
 The station was opened to passengers on 19 August 1870 by the Dingwall and Skye Railway.
 The lattice-girder footbridge was built by the Rose Street Foundry in 1900.

+In the early 1900s, cars were occasionally carried between Strathcarron and Kyle of Lochalsh to prevent accidents on the hazardous roads and a ferry journey.

 Facilities

 Both platforms have waiting rooms and benches, and platform one - which is adjacent to the car park - also has a help point.
 Both platforms have step-free access, although the footbridge does not.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.